-- 1. Entering an Arm Code with a faulted zone (Not an Auto-Bypass Reentry Zone). - 2.
-Entering an Arm Code when the Bell or PGM is ON (Bell and PGM will turn OFF).
+- Entering an Arm Code with a faulted zone (Not an Auto-Bypass Reentry Zone). - Entering an Arm Code when the Bell or PGM is ON (Bell and PGM will turn OFF). - 3.
+Arming with the Fire LED ON reset required.
+Press the # key.

-Keypad LEDs

-ARMED LED DEFINITION
+Keypad LEDs ARMED LED DEFINITION

 Armed ON

-Instant Mode Rapid Flash

-Zone in Alarm Flashing
+Instant Mode Rapid Flash Zone in Alarm Flashing